Y Bryn

 The design of the proposed wind farm has evolved during the course of the project, and at this stage, the project proposals include:

-• Up to 18 turbines of up to 250m maximum tip height
+• Up to 18 turbines of between 180, 230 and up to 250m maximum tip height

 • transformers housed either within or adjacent to turbines